 Provides the student with a basic understanding of the research process as it applies to marketing and business problems.
 Subjects covered include the scientific method, problem definition, research design, data collection, data analysis, and interpretation.
 A comprehensive research project and selected case analysis provide opportunity for relating the theoretical concepts and techniques to real world problems.
-Prerequisites: MKT 3023 and BUS 2023.

-MKT 4023 Marketing Management - 3 hours (Fall)
+MKT 4023 Marketing Management - 3 hours (On demand)

 Advanced study of the role and responsibilities of marketing executives.
 Emphasis will include the analysis, planning, organization, implementation and control of marketing programs.
-Prerequisites: MKT 3023 and MGT 3013.